-Over the last few years we have focused on keeping our leading position in services for international companies and continuing to strengthen our foreign exchange and international payments service, while promoting the diversification of our business in order to have different and attractive sources of revenues.
+Over the last few years, we have focused on maintaining our leading position in services for international companies and continuing to strengthen our foreign exchange and international payments service, while promoting the diversification of our business in order to have different and attractive sources of revenues.

 At the same time, we have increased our efforts in offering traditional banking products and private banking services.
-Through the diversification of transactions, we seek to strengthen the relationships with our current clients and develop new clients in order to increase our volume of transactions and revenues in North America, Europe and now also in Asia.
+Through the diversification of transactions, we seek to strengthen the relationships with our current clients and develop new clients to increase our volume of transactions and revenues in Mexico and the United States as well as in Europe and now also in Asia.
 One of our main goals is to continue providing services and offering products efficiently to our clients.